 Time Based Vesting Stock Options: Option grants that vest in increments over time generally are in the form of incentive stock options, subject to Internal Revenue Code restrictions on the number of incentive stock options which can vest or be granted to any optionee in any given year.
 Incentive stock options afford the option holders certain tax advantages over non-qualified stock options and our Compensation Committee believes that this enhances their attractiveness as a compensation component.
 Options that cannot take the form of incentive stock options are granted as non-qualified stock options.
 The aggregate number of stock options (incentive plus non-qualified stock options) granted by the Compensation Committee to an employee on the date of grant, including the stock options granted to our Named Officers, generally vest at a rate of 25% per year over the first four years of the ten-year option term.
-Except as set forth below under the heading "Post-Employment Compensation" on page 42, stock option vesting ceases, and unvested stock options are forfeited, upon termination of employment.
+Except as set forth below under the heading "Post-Employment Compensation" on page 45, stock option vesting ceases, and unvested stock options are forfeited, upon termination of employment.

 Because our Chief Executive Officer holds more than ten percent of the total combined voting power of our classes of stock, any incentive stock options granted to him must have an exercise price of at least 110% of the average of the high and low sales price per share of our common stock as quoted on the NASDAQ Global Select Market on the date of the grant.
 In addition, any incentive stock options granted to him must expire after no more than five years from the date of grant.
-Because of these restrictions, our Chief Executive Officer was granted non-qualified stock options, and not incentive stock options, in 2011.
-As is generally the case with stock options granted to all other employees, the time based vesting stock options granted to our Chief Executive Officer vest at a rate of 25% per year over the first four years of the tenyear option term.
+Because of these restrictions, in prior years our Chief Executive Officer was granted non-qualified stock options, and not incentive stock options.
+In 2012, the Company eliminated the use of incentive stock options altogether.
+As is generally the case with stock options granted to all other employees, the time based vesting stock options granted to our Chief Executive Officer vest at a rate of 25% per year over the first four years of the ten-year option term.